 Before all the spring vegetation grows back, why not go on a hunt for animal burrows?
 You don’t even have to go into the woods – burrows can often be found in backyards and around buildings, too!

 Burrows serve as a place to store food.
 Chipmunks store seeds and berries in underground pantries to use throughout the winter.
-Kangaroo rats hide grain in huge burrows; they can stash away up to 32 gallons of food.
+Eastern woodrats, also called pack rats, collect seeds, nuts, and plant material, storing them in hidden caches within their burrows.

 You may find a burrow near your house.
 Search along the foundation, underneath a deck or storage shed, or beside a retaining wall.
 Check for mole hills in your backyard.
 Most likely, you’ll find signs that an animal feels at home near you!
 You might want to make a map of all the burrows you find nearby.
 Just be sure not to disturb an animal or its home.